Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Introduction and statement of results.

 \subsection{Ehresmann Theorem}

 Whitney's conjecture is consistent with the following holomorphic version of the Ehresmann fibration theorem, see \cite{voisin}.
 Let $\pi: \mathcal X\to B$ be a proper holomorphic submersion of complex analytic manifolds.
-Then, for every $b_0\in B$ there is a neighborhood $B_0$ of $b_0$ in $B$ and a $C^\infty $ trivialization holomorphic in $p$, where $X_0=\pi ^{-1} (b_0)$, $\mathcal X_0=\pi ^{-1} (B_0)$.
+Then, for every $b_0\in B$ there is a neighborhood $B_0$ of $b_0$ in $B$ and a $C^\infty $ trivialization holomorphic in $p$, where $X_0=\pi ^{-1} (b_0)$, $\mathcal X_{B_0}=\pi ^{-1} (B_0)$.
 Note that $\phi$ can be made real analytic but, in general, due to the presence of continuous moduli, not holomorphic.
 This version of Ehresmann's theorem is convenient to study the variation of Hodge structures in families of K\"ahler manifolds, see \cite{voisin}.

-As we show in this paper there are no continuous moduli for complex analytic families of singular complex analytic germs (the fibres can be global for families of algebraic varieties) provided $\varphi$ is assumed complex analytic in $p$ and real arc-analytic in $q$, see Theorems \ref{theoremconjecture} and \ref{theoremequisingularity3} and Lemma \ref{change}.
+As we show in this paper there are no continuous moduli for complex analytic families of singular complex analytic germs, nor for families of algebraic varieties, provided $\varphi$ is assumed complex analytic in $p$ and real arc-analytic in $q$, see Theorems \ref{theoremconjecture} and \ref{theoremequisingularity3} and Lemma \ref{change}.